 The gang fight both an old drunk white lady and a homophobic (and likely racist) man who was either in the military or wanted to be.
 They have fancy dinners at the places locals go after graduation and prom, and take taxis everywhere, which is certainly new to me.

 Gilson told me she believes the show is giving Panama City Beach positive recognition.
-She acknowledged that her behaviour might be less than stellar, but said she's gotten older and more mature as time has gone on.
+She acknowledged that her behavior might be less than stellar, but said she's gotten older and more mature as time has gone on.

 Watching the show made me really grateful I got out of my hometown.
 But it also made me appreciate the fact that people are pretty much insane disasters everywhere you go.